ithinksodigital/itswebsite/content/posts/how-to-build-chatbot.md

 $ git push heroku master
 ```

 … your apps should working on Heroku now.
 Last thing which you have to do it’e edit Callback URL onto Facebook Developer account.
-Have fun! 🐍 Final code you can finde on my [Github repo](https://github.com/radipawelec/messenger-py-chatbot-sample/blob/master/app.py).
+Have fun! 🐍 Final code you can find on my [Github repo](https://github.com/radipawelec/messenger-py-chatbot-sample/blob/master/app.py).

 This post originally was published also on Medium.